polo2444172276/CSC413-DeepLearning-And-Neural-Networks/README.md

 # CSC413
 University of Toronto's CSC413: Deep Learning and Neural Network Course.

 I am taking this course in 2021 Winter with prof Jimmy Ba and Bo Wang.
 There are 4 programming assignments, 4 math assignments, and a final project(also a midterm).
 It introduces a broad range of deep learning topics(CNN, RNN, GAN etc.) and moreover, some state-of-the-art models (BERT, Style2-GAN etc).
 As a fourth-year course, it is quite demanding, yet very interesting and makes me learn so much.
-The course material and assignments are structured well.
 I really recommend it.

 ## Course webpage:
 https://csc413-uoft.github.io/2021/  (May be deactivated in the future)